3 Ways to Keep Hawks AWAY From Bird Feeders! (2022)

 I know that’s what you probably don’t want to hear, but it’s true.
 If you take down your feeders, then the crowds of birds in your backyard will disperse, and so will the hawks.

 Personally, I have found that there are times of the year when hawks are more numerous than others.
-For example, I tend to see the most raptor activity in the fall.
-If they bothered me, then I could easily take down the feeders temporarily and put them back out after they move on.
+For example, I tend to see the most raptor activity in the fall after juveniles have fledged from the nest.
+If the predation bothered me, I could easily take down the feeders temporarily and put them back out after the hawks have moved on.